 - 1 medium sweet potato, chopped into small cubes

-- 2-4 Tbsp of freshly ground flax seed*
+- 2 to 4 tablespoons freshly ground flax seed*

 *If a high speed commercial blender is being used (i.e. Vitamix or Blendtec), the flax seed can remain whole.
-Otherwise they should be ground-up using a spice grinder directly before adding them to the blender.
+Otherwise they should be ground-up separately (using a spice grinder or blender) directly before making this recipe.

-**The cinnamon can be replaced with 1 tsp of plain cinnamon and 1 tsp of our Ayurvedic Breakfast Spices for more flavor and more health benefits!
+**The cinnamon can be replaced with 1 teaspoon of plain cinnamon and 1 teaspoon of our Ayurvedic Breakfast Spices for more flavor and health benefits!

 Steaming the Sweet Potato

-1. Chop up the sweet potato into small cubes (the smaller, the quicker they will steam).
+1. Chop up the sweet potato into small cubes.
 Keep the skins on to preserve all of the nutrients.

 2. In a medium sauce pan add an inch or two of water and then place the steam basket in the pan.
 Add the sweet potatoes into the steam basket and cover with a lid.
-Cook over medium heat for 15-20 minutes or until the sweet potato is completely soft and steamed all the way through.
+Cook over medium heat for 15 to 20 minutes or until the sweet potato is completely soft and steamed all the way through.

 3. Allow a bit of time for the sweet potato to cool before adding them to the blender, as the heat may kill the vital probiotics in the kefir.